Designations Congruent with Things: Chapter 2

 Or if he is, the man is hiding it well.

 “So we’re agreed.
-We’ll suggest the methanol to no one,” Newton says, verbally reengaged but still staring at Hermann’s wall of mathematics, still disheveled, his hair a mess, his clothing torn, one eye bloodshot.
+We’ll suggest methanol to no one,” Newton says, verbally engaged but still staring at Hermann’s wall of mathematics, still disheveled, his hair a mess, his clothing torn, one eye bloodshot.
 “We need that methanol anyway.
 For science.
 Obviously.
-I’ve already requested specimens of each of the downed kaiju, but what we really need is some high quality, unfixed samples that we might be able to set to work on cloning, I mean, if it works for sheep, why not for giant alien sea monsters?”
+I’ve already requested specimens of each of the downed kaiju, but what we really need is some high quality, unfixed samples we might be able to set to work on cloning, I mean, if it works for sheep, it’ll work for giant alien sea monsters.”

 That is enough to ensure the coupling and reengagement of Hermann's brain and mouth.